ModTheGalaxy/DevEnv/README.md

    * Server configuration
    * For MySQL databases, passwords are [sudo]123456, then 123456 for the two DB's
    * Tre files (They will need to be copied or moved)
-   * Asks if you want to build the server.
+   * Asks if you want to build and run the server.

 4. Will build the server.
 However if it fails, use the following: